 But there is a better way.
 And thankfully, it’s not just the third parties and vendors that recognize this.
 Because while the assessment process is a time and resource drain for third parties, it also drains your upstream partners while providing them with little insight.
 Each assessment they receive gives them only a static view of your security posture.
 And that’s if they can deduce that view from unstructured data buried in your spreadsheet answers.

-A standardized risk assessment process that collects data in a structured format, enables both third parties and enterprises to run analytics across that data and derive insights.
-It also reduces redundancies and inefficiencies that bespoke assessments place on third parties, creating more time for you to focus on strategic risk management.
+A standardized risk assessment process that collects data in a structured format, enables all members to run analytics across that data and derive insights.
+It also reduces redundancies and inefficiencies that bespoke assessments place on teams, creating more time for you to focus on strategic risk management.

 In addition, moving away from static spreadsheets to a dynamic delivery model, like a utility or exchange, enables you to easily update your data as you remediate or mitigate risks.
 Which means, your upstream partners have insight into your current security posture, not last years.